Impact of Chiral-Transitions in Quantum Friction: Introduction

+A physical picture of quantum friction is that when two bodies are set in a relative motion, the ``image'' dipoles lag behind the original fluctuations, resulting in energy loss.
+For instance, for an atom moving parallel to a metal surface, the energy transfer can be visualized as the atom inducing dipoles in the metal.
+These induced dipoles, due to the lack of motion and the dispersive properties of the material, lag behind the atom’s fluctuations.
+This lag results in a continuous transfer of energy from the atom to the metal slab, which is perceived as energy loss from the atom’s perspective.
+The friction force is mostly controlled by the material dispersion and dissipation.

+Several approaches have been considered to characterize the friction force such as the Born-Markov approximation \cite{Scheel2009}, linear-response theory \cite{Dedkov2002} and time dependent perturbation theory \cite{Intravaia2015}.
+The measurement of quantum friction is extremely challenging in systems with moving bodies, and due to this reason there is still no experimental confirmation of this effect.

 Chiral quantum optics has emerged as a novel paradigm to tailor the quantum light-matter interactions, providing unprecedented control over the directionality of these interactions \cite{Lodahl2017}.
 Chiral emitters coupled to waveguides are the basis for several protocols of quantum networks \cite{Mahmoodian2016} and have been investigated theoretically and experimentally \cite{Pichler2015, Jan2014, Ramos2014}.
 The chiral nature of these interactions enables the development of nonreciprocal devices such as circulators \cite{Xia2014, Sayrin2015, Scheucher2016}, optical isolators \cite{Sollner2015}, and quantum gates \cite{Shomroni2014, Pedersen}, opening up exciting possibilities for advanced quantum technologies.
-Furthermore, the exploration of chirality in the quantum realm can be a powerful tool for optical manipulation.
-Chiral optical forces provide a unique platform where quantum physics, fundamental optics, and optomechanics converge, offering opportunities to manipulate matter at the quantum level \cite{Genet2022}.
+Furthermore, the exploration of chirality in the quantum realm can be a powerful tool for optical manipulation \cite{Genet2022}.